eriksensousa/Currency-Converter/README.md

 #

-# Project Update: Simple Currency Converter In Python
+# Project Update: Currency Converter In Python

 The Currency converter is a simple project developed using Python.
 This project is an interesting useful project.